 2) The existing process of having a pricing run to capture the effects of reliability deployments will continue.
 However, the pricing run will be modified to also co-optimize energy and AS.
 To account for the co-optimization in the pricing run, the following modifications will be made to the inputs:

 a.
-AS offers from Reliability Unit Commitment (RUC) instructed Resources, including RMR Resources, will be removed for the pricing run.
+AS offers from Reliability Unit Commitment (RUC) instructed Resources, including RMR Resources, will be removed for the pricing run or be assigned a pre-defined high AS offer price.

-b.
-AS offers from Load Resources on under-frequency relays (UFRs) that have been manually deployed by ERCOT for Responsive Reserve (RRS) or ERCOT Contingency Reserve Service (ECRS) will be removed for the pricing run.
+6) The Reliability Deployment Price Adder process will apply to both energy and AS, and the adder for each AS product will be the positive increase in MCPC between the dispatch and pricing run.

 Future Decision Points and Issues for Developing Principle Concepts

 1. Determining the shape and price points for the Regulation Down ASDC